Hitting and Harvesting Pumpkins: Abstract

 \section{Abstract}

 The \emph{$c$-pumpkin} is the graph with two vertices linked by $c \geq 1$ parallel edges.
 A \emph{$c$-pumpkin-model} in a graph $G$ is a pair $\{A, B\}$ of disjoint subsets of vertices of $G$, each inducing a connected subgraph of $G$, such that there are at least $c$ edges in $G$ between $A$ and $B$.
-We focus on covering and packing $c$-pumpkin-models in a given graph: On the one hand, we provide an FPT algorithm running in time $2^{\mathcal{O}(k)} n^{\mathcal{O}(1)}$ deciding, for any fixed $c \geq 1$, whether all $c$-pumpkin-models can be covered by at most $k$ vertices.
+We focus on hitting and packing $c$-pumpkin-models in a given graph in the realm of approximation algorithms and parameterized algorithms.
+We give an FPT algorithm running in time $2^{\mathcal{O}(k)} n^{\mathcal{O}(1)}$ deciding, for any fixed $c \geq 1$, whether all $c$-pumpkin-models can be hit by at most $k$ vertices.
 This generalizes known single-exponential FPT algorithms for \textsc{Vertex Cover} and \textsc{Feedback Vertex Set}, which correspond to the cases $c=1,2$ respectively.
-On the other hand, we present a $\mathcal{O}(\log n)$-approximation algorithm for both the problems of covering all $c$-pumpkin-models with a smallest number of vertices, and packing a maximum number of vertex-disjoint $c$-pumpkin-models.
+Finally, we present an $\mathcal{O}(\log n)$-approximation algorithm for both the problems of hitting all $c$-pumpkin-models with a smallest number of vertices, and packing a maximum number of vertex-disjoint $c$-pumpkin-models.